nuuuwan/news_lk3_data/README.md

 The Ceylon Electricity Board handed over the proposal to revise electricity tariffs to the PUCSL.

 Awareness programme for school children over drug menace from Feb 5th

-President to address the 3rd South Summit of the Group of 77 & China in Uganda

 ◼️